 (a) the courts electronic system records the identity of the person who lodges the document; and

-(b) the name of the person who signed the document is stated in the electronic version of the document at any place where the person’s signature is required.
+(b) the name of the person who lodges the document is stated in the electronic version of the document at any place where the person’s signature is required.

 (4) An affidavit lodged electronically under this rule is authenticated for the purposes of the Courts and Tribunals (Electronic Processes Facilitation) Act 2013 section 10 if the electronic version that is lodged includes a statement of the name of the person who signed the affidavit at any place where a signature appears in the paper version.